yaronf/I-D/STAR/draft-ietf-acme-star.md

 - Cancel the automatic renewal process for the STAR certificate;
-- Change the certificate publication resource to return an error indicating the termination of the delegation to external clients, including the NDC.
+- Change the certificate publication resource to return an error indicating the termination of the delegation to any external client.

 Note that it is not necessary to explicitly revoke the short-term certificate.